How Much Does An Average Horse Weighs

 Breed: As pointed out earlier, a horse’s breed can considerably affect its weight.

 Diet regimen: A vital element.
-Horses on a high-caloric diet plan tend to evaluate extra.
+Horses on a high-calorie diet plan tend to gain extra weight.

 Age: A horse’s weight changes with age.
 Younger steeds weigh much less than fully mature ones.